Ris345/eventexperienceapp/docs/Week5/july27.md

             - to include db parameters
         7. Ran `alembic revision --autogenerate -m "Create tasks table"` in users microservice
         8. successfully created user tables
+        - !
+Ran into a problem when trying to execute `uvicorn main:app --reload` after this now I get a constraint failed error and fastapi docs doesnt start
+            - most likely due to fact that sql table is attempted to be created when starting fast docs !

 - > Edit Group Structure
     - For groups, I need to modify the returned structure in order to receive owner username as opposed to id